Wolf3s/ps2dev-world/README.md

   ```sh
   git clone https://github.com/playstation2-development/ps2dev-world
   ```
-2. Download the [PCSX2](https://pcsx2.net) and configure and install in your machine
+2. Download the [PCSX2](https://pcsx2.net) install and configure in your machine
 3. Open the PCSX2 e go to "View" and after that "Game List"

 <div align="center">